What is a sales quote: an overview.

 - Fixed price breakdown: Fixed price breakdowns show your client the exact price they’ll pay, and they’re not subject to change.
 Use a fixed quote if you know precisely how much your products, like machinery parts, will cost.

 - Request for quotation: Responses to requests for quotation, or RFQs, are highly specific, strictly formatted quotes that you send in response to an RFQ from a client.
 They help the client decide which provider can offer them the best deal.

 A delayed quote could cause a client to choose another provider.
 A smooth sales quoting process is therefore critical for your business.
 Digital quotes are fast to deliver and process and can help you grow your business.

-Adobe Sign lets you instantly share documents.
+Acrobat Sign lets you instantly share documents.
 Plus, you can add e-signature fields so your clients can quickly approve your quotes and track each document’s status.